AleoNet/snarkOS/README.md

 ```

 To run a node with custom settings, refer to the full list of options and flags available
-in the CLI or simply modify the snarkOS configuration file.
+in the CLI or simply modify the snarkOS 1.1.4 file.

 ### 3.2 Command Line Interface

 Full list of CLI flags and options can be viewed with `snarkos --help`:

 ```
-snarkOS 1.1.14-alpha.0
+snarkOS 1.1.4
 Run an Aleo node (include -h for more options)

 USAGE: